-a.
-The Company's net asset value (apart from the assets purchased) is some 230 million US dollars - the value is required to be no less than 100 million US dollars.

-- b.
-The scope of the cash and cash equivalent totals in approximately 25.5 US dollars the Company's liquidity is required to be no less than 10 million US dollars. - c.
-The yield of the debt (operating cash flow from the asset divided by the maximum sum of the loan) is irrelevant until one year has passed from the date of taking the loan.
+- a.
+The Company's net asset value (apart from the assets purchased) is some 160 million US dollars the value is required to be no less than 100 million US dollars. - b.
+The scope of the cash and cash equivalent totals in approximately 20.5 US dollars the Company's liquidity is required to be no less than 10 million US dollars. - c.
+The yield of the debt (operating cash flow from the asset divided by the maximum sum of the loan) is 9.1% and shall not fall below 8.5%."

-XI.
+XII.
 Equity